Skip to main content

 Note

-Sensitive information (such as API keys, database connection strings) should be passed via environment variables and should not be hard-coded in the code.
+• Sensitive information (such as API keys, database connection strings) should be passed through environment variables, not hardcoded in code

-• Environment variable values are always of string type; convert them as needed.
+• Environment variable values are always string type, perform type conversion when needed

-• Set default values for environment variables to enhance code robustness.
+• It's recommended to set default values for environment variables to improve code robustness

 Timezone Settings

-The runtime environment of cloud functions maintains UTC time, which is UTC+0, and has an 8-hour difference from Beijing time.
+The runtime environment of cloud functions maintains UTC time, which is timezone 0, with an 8-hour time difference from Beijing time.

-You can use language-specific time processing libraries or packages (such as moment-timezone) to recognize UTC time and convert it to UTC+8 (Beijing Time).
+You can use time processing libraries or packages (such as moment-timezone) to recognize UTC time and convert it to +8 zone Beijing time.

 Timezone Handling Example

-const moment = require('moment-timezone'); // This needs to be specified and installed in package.json
+const moment = require('moment-timezone'); // Need to specify and install dependency in package.json

 exports.main = async (event, context) => {